-Before 2006, the poison strychnine hydrochloride was one of the main methods of killing moles, but using it is now an offence in the UK and has been replaced by aluminium phosphide.
+Before 2006, the poison strychnine hydrochloride was one of the main methods of killing moles, but it's now illegal to use in the UK and has been replaced by aluminium phosphide.

 Legislation covering the use, supply, storage and advertisement of pesticides requires that users take all reasonable precautions to protect the health of human beings, non-target animals, and to safeguard the environment.
 Only approved products can be used and they must be used by trained and licensed professionals, in accordance with label instructions and current legislation.